particle-iot/app-notes/README.md

 Like a Boron it can be powered by LiPo battery, USB, or an external DC supply.
 It includes: RGB LED, bq24195 PMIC, MAX17043 Fuel Gauge, USB Connector, LiPo Connector (JST-PH), and M.2 SoM Connector.
 - [AN006 Vehicle Power](https://github.com/particle-iot/app-notes/tree/master/AN006-Vehicle-Power) provides sample designs for powering Particle devices in vehicles.
+- [AN012 Tracker 1-Wire](https://github.com/particle-iot/app-notes/tree/master/AN012-Tracker-1Wire) shows how you can add DS18B20 temperature sensors to your Tracker One and interface with 5V I2C devices.
+- [AN013 Tracker GPIO](https://github.com/particle-iot/app-notes/tree/master/AN013-Tracker-GPIO) shows how you can add additional GPIO to your Tracker One using the external M8 connector.
+It includes both 3.3V and 5V design options, as well.

 ### Programming techniques